-I, , counsel for the , provide an undertaking to the Court that the Record of Appeal / Appellant's Core Bundle of Documents / Respondent's Core Bundle of Documents / Second Core Bundle\ are in good order and that it/they\ does/do\ not contain any document subjected to a sealing order or any document ordered to be redacted in its unredacted form.
+Responden order and to nt's Core Bundle of Docu hat it/they does/do not of , provide an undertaking to the Appellant's Core Bundle of Documents / ments / Second Core Bundle are in good contain any document subjected to a sealing re redacted in its unredacted form.

 Signed:

 Dated:

-\ Delete as appropriate.
+Delete as a ppropriate.